-We develop novel and differentiated oral small molecule therapies to patients suffering from diseases with significant unmet medical need.
+We develop novel and differentiated oral small molecule therapies for patients suffering from diseases with significant unmet medical need

 Our goal is to rapidly deliver multiple, novel and differentiated oral small molecule therapies to patients suffering from diseases with significant unmet medical need.
 We are focused on the areas of fibrosis, lysosomal storage disorders and oncology.